vanesswuuu/groupG-fullstack-app/README.md

 ## Introduction

+The **User Management System** is a web-based application designed to streamline organizational tasks by providing modules for:
+- Employee management
+- Department management
+- Workflow tracking
+- Equipment request handling

-The **User Management System** is a web-based application that enables managing user accounts.
-The system includes features like user signup, authentication, profile management, and role-based access control.
-This project involves both frontend and backend development, along with comprehensive testing.
+This project involves both frontend and backend development, along with comprehensive testing and deployment strategies.

 ---